aws-samples/serverless-patterns/stepfunction-invoke-private-apigateway-customdomain/README.md

 ## Testing

-1. Run the following AWS CLI command to start the Step Functions workflow.
-Note, you must edit the {StateMachineHTTPEndpointArn} placeholder with the ARN of the deployed Step Functions workflow.
+1. Run the following AWS CLI command to start the Step Function workflow.
+Note, you must edit the {StateMachineHTTPEndpointArn} placeholder with the ARN of the deployed Step Function workflow.
 This is provided in the stack outputs.
 Please replace {your-region} with the region selected at the time of deployment.

 ```bash
 aws stepfunctions start-execution --state-machine-arn "{StateMachineHTTPEndpointArn}" --region {your-region}
 ```

 This Step Function does not require any input.

 ### Example output: